 Cathy Pearl is Head of Conversation Design Outreach at Google.
 She has been a driving force in voice tech and VUI design for over two decades, creating conversational interfaces for voice, text, and multi-modal since 1999.
-Cathy is an international speaker having presented at a variety of events, including Cannes Lions International Festival of Creativity, SXSW, O'Reilly Design, Voice Summit, and Project Voice.
-She is also an accomplished writer having penned numerous articles, blogs and her very own book titled: Designing Voice User Interfaces
+A world-renown leader in conversation design, Cathy has helped educate thousands in the voice space by spreading her knowledge through a variety of different mediums.
+She has gained notoriety as an international speaker, having presented at a variety of events, including Cannes Lions International Festival of Creativity, SXSW, O'Reilly Design, Voice Summit, and Project Voice.
+She has also penned numerous articles, blogs, and her very own book titled: Designing Voice User Interfaces - a great go-to resource for those interested in exploring VUI design.

 Cathy Pearl, Head of Conversation Design Outreach at Google, spoke with Voiceflow about why conversation design is important, the growing role of the conversation designer, and helpful resources for those passionate about joining this field.